-The City is committed to the development of its youth, and recognises the important part they play in society.
-Young people living in Cape Town face a number of challenges on a daily basis: Not only are youth unemployment levels high, but substance abuse, particularly drug abuse, by young Capetonians is on the increase.
-In order to facilitate youth development and support, the City will improve its capacity to deliver on its various programmes.
+The City is committed to the development of its youth, and recognises the important role they play in society.
+In order to accomplish the objective, the City will improve its capacity to deliver on the various programmes.

 The programme interventions supporting youth development are multifaceted, taking into account the many challenges facing the youth.
-The following major youth programmes will be implemented across the city:
+The following three major youth programmes will be implemented across the city:

-- Impact and outcomes-based research for the youth programme. - Skills development, including personal assessment, development plans and career pathing, entrepreneurial skills, income opportunity skills and computer skills development.
+- Skills development, including personal assessment, development plans and career pathing, entrepreneurial skills, income opportunity skills and computer skills development - Capacity building in the fields of organisational development, leadership skills training, moral regeneration and trainthe-trainer initiatives